 From Pensacola in the western Panhandle to Apalachicola in the east, you'll find more than about 320 kilometres of relatively undeveloped beaches.
 Walk the sand in the early morning or late day to glimpse a spectacular sunrise or sunset over the Gulf of Mexico.
 Because the beaches don't get lots of traffic shell seekers often make unique finds such as small conch shells and sand dollars.
 Pods of dolphins can often be seen frolicking in the distance and schools of stingrays glide just offshore.

 During the busiest months, some beaches offer free outdoor concerts.
 Pensacola Beach offers live music every Tuesday night from April to October.

-A collection of historic homes, museums and other sites - historicpensacola.org - highlights Pensacola's history dating to the mid-1500s under Spanish, French, British, Confederate and American control.
+A collection of historic homes, museums and other sites, this region highlights Pensacola's history dating to the mid-1500s under Spanish, French, British, Confederate and American control.
 Admission to the T.T.
 Wentworth Jr. Florida State Museum is free.
-The museum is open 10 am to 4 pm, Tuesday to Saturday.
+The museum is open from 10am until 4pm, Tuesday to Saturday.

-For a look inside the historic homes in Historic Pensacola Village, you can take a tour for NZ$6 ($7.70).
-The University of West Florida Archaeology department often conducts digs in the area and visitors can get a close-up look at a dig in progress.
+For a look inside the historic homes in Historic Pensacola Village, you can take a tour.
+The University of West Florida's archaeology department often conducts digs in the area and visitors can get a close-up look at a dig in progress.

 THE DESTIN DOCKS